FxPiGaAo/FxPiGaAo.github.io/architectureTips.md

 # Tips on Architecture

 ## VIPT Cache Aliasing
+One day an american student took an exam in Cambridge and he wanted to borrow an eraser.
+The rule is very strict, so the invigilator asked him to first prove that he didn't have one.
+Then he might start taking off his pants, or trousers?
+Not sure which word should I use now.
+Anyway as a noble student majoring in architecture, I am unwilling to see such things happen in our computer.
+So let's get rid of Aliasing, now!

 A process runs in virtual address (**VA**), while the hardware executes memory access for every process in the Physical Address (**PA**).
 This is because processes could run more safely, and share space with other processes in **VA**.
 Specifically, data are stored based on their **PA** in the memory (DRAM), while each core tries to